Sntx626/pen-and-paper/README.md

     └── _unsorted
 ```

-To understand this structure properly ?two concepts need to be explained:
+To understand this structure properly two concepts need to be explained:

 1. Template Folders
 > A Template Folder can be identified by the pre- and appended `-` (colons).
 A Template Folder represents something that might be useful for a Pen&Paper and typically exists more than once, a campaign for example.
 If you want to create the structure for a new campaign you can simply copy the Template Folder and rename it to the name of the new campaign.
-1. Placeholder Files
+2. Placeholder Files
 > A Placeholder File is typically part of a Template Folder.
 After having copied a Template Folder, for example the Template Folder for Player Characters, these Placeholder Files are meant to be replaced by files containing the data.
 When creating a campaign for example you can also decide to overwrite the Placeholder File for the CharacterSheet so that when players start to create their characters they all use the same CharacterSheet.
 A placeholder file might also indicate to use [semantic versioning](https://semver.org/) for a specific file.

 This should cover the most common files you need to store for you Pen&Paper.